Good SEO on a WordPress Blog Starts with the BIG PICTURE!

 Are you working on a site like HubPages, WritEdge or something like that?
 One of those third-party ad revenue sharing sites that allow you to put your content on their site?
 Writing on a site like that is death to your SEO because sites like that don’t rank well in search engines anymore… why?
 For all the reasons I explained above, they are broad, random and lack any good relevancy as a whole.
 Not to mention they are in complete control of the website– not you!
 That’s never a good situation to ever be in.

 Google is all about the user experience and relevancy, if you are working on a site with a bunch of random topics, you’re not going to rank as well as the blogger who is more focused and narrow.
 For example, a blog about clean-eating recipes is going to outrank your clean-eating recipe on that third-party site every time.
 Why?
 Because a recipe on a irrelevant, broad-topic site doesn’t stand a snowball’s chance in hell against one that is.

 What Can I Do to Have Good SEO on My WordPress Blog?

 First, STOP WRITING!
 Figure out the focus of your blog, what are you about?
 If you continue to write randomly with no focus you’re going to have a bigger mess to clean up later.
 You’re going to be so disappointed in the results of your unfocused labor, I know because I do many blog evaluations and this seems to be the biggest challenge for a lot of people.

-I know bloggers with 6,000+ blog posts not making nearly the money I am with only about 350!
+I know bloggers with 6,000+ blog posts not making nearly what I do with only about 300 posts!